tobp03/live-asl-translation/README.md

 # ✊ Real-time Sign Language Translation with Citizen ASL Dataset

-This project implements a full pipeline to translate sign language into text using pose estimation, deep learning, and a large language model (LLM) for sentence refinment.
+This project implements a full pipeline to translate sign language into text using pose estimation, deep learning, and a large language model (LLM) for sentence refinement.
 The live translation system is built using the [Citizen ASL Dataset](https://www.microsoft.com/en-us/research/project/asl-citizen/) and runs in real time with a webcam.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=gJ-PRa88E-M">